 State Laws

 Certain states allow bartenders to drink on the job, but the laws can get blurry depending on what state you live in.
 For example, in states such as California, bartenders ARE allowed to drink while behind the bar.
-Where as other states outright ban it.
+Other states on the other hand, such as Alabama, prohibit bartenders to drink while working.

 To get a clear cut answer, we encourage you to reach out to your local City Clerks Office.